Elation Freedom

 The Elation Freedom is a bespoke sports car developed and manufactured by American California-based automobile manufacturer Elation Motors.
 Unveiled to the public in mid-November 2020, it is the first car built by the brand.

 Specifications

 The Freedom is powered an electric powertrain of either three or four electric motors, powered either by a 100 kW or 120 kW battery pack, with 1,414 and 1,903 hp, respectively.
-The most powerful version of the Freedom, with the four electric-motor powertrain, is claimed to go from 0-60 mph in just 1.8 seconds, with a top speed of up than 260 mph and a top-range estimate of 400 miles on moderate driving.
+The most powerful version of the Freedom, with the four electric-motor powertrain, is claimed to go from 0-60 mph in 1.8 seconds, with a top speed of up to 260 mph, and a top-range estimate of 400 miles on moderate driving.
 The electric powertrain has a two-speed automatic transmission at the rear axle, similar to that of the Porsche Taycan, only allowing one motor to drive when at lower speeds or when cruising on the highway.